-4.10.9 Online withdrawal/status check
+4.9.9 Online withdrawal/status check

 In addition to the publication of CRLs, the UZI register also offers certificate status information via the Online Certificate Status Protocol (OCSP) facility.
-The OCSP is structured in accordance with IETF RFC 2560.
+The OCSP is structured in accordance with IETF RFC 6960.
+As soon as a CA certificate reaches the expiry date, the OCSP service stops for the CA in question